ajainvivek/ember-multiple-application/README.md

-# Ember Multi App
+# Ember Multiple Application

-## Warning
-This pattern is not formally sanctioned by the ember-cli.
-It's possible future ember-cli changes could break this causing you a painful upgrade.
-I will do my best to keep this up to date.

 ## Overview
-This repository demonstrates a pattern for structuring multiple ember-cli apps that share some common code (such as models, components, etc).
+This repository showcases structuring multiple ember-cli apps that share some common code (such as models, components, etc) from commons application.

-### Why?
-At [Batterii](http://batterii.com) we have multiple ember apps that share common code.
-These apps are separated because they are different apps, serving different purposes.
-They have different login pages, user home, settings, etc. But what they do share is components, models, helpers, some base services and mixins, and a few other things.

-If you're thinking about using this pattern for performance or isolate/break up your codebase, I would urge you to hold out for [Engines](https://github.com/emberjs/rfcs/pull/10).
+This repository is extended from `workmanw`.

 ## Details